Ship's chronometer from HMS Beagle: Portsmouth and Devonport

 In March 1831 the chronometer was delivered to Devonport where the rate was checked and recorded.
 On 6 December 1831 it was issued to Captain Stokes in command of HMS Beagle.
-It sailed with Captain Fitzroy on Beagles famous second voyage and was returned to Greenwich 7 November 1836.
+It sailed with Captain Fitzroy on Beagle's famous second voyage and was returned to Greenwich 7 November 1836.
 After a period at Arnold and Dent for cleaning it was transported by HMS Lightning to Devonport or Portsmouth for issue to ships there.